prefab-cloud/prefab-cloud-docs-web/docs/how-tos/beta-releases.md

 Use a `Property Ends With One Of` rule to target the `email` property and set the criteria values to `@YOUR_DOMAIN.com`.
 When it matches, we'll serve variant `true`.

-Click "Create Rule" and then move this rule up above our `Always True` rule and sync changes to the API.
+Click "Create Rule" and sync changes to the API.

 Time passes while the org tests the feature.
 Once we're confident that we're ready for customers to see this, we add our final rule.